Dan-Rud/Daniil-Rud/README.md

 ## Hello!
 Welcome to my minimalist Github profile!
+**My Github is outdated, because I'm migrated to my own Git server.
+If you need to access my Git server, write an email to rudykdaniil.wix@gmail.com.
+Estimated response time is varies from 1 hour to 2 days.**

 😎 **_I'm **14 old** guy that likes porting, Docker, Linux administration._**<br/>
  🐋  **_Now I have a home server based on Rocky Linux 8.4 (it is based on CentOS 8)._**